Paraguay–United States relations: Cultural exchange

 United Nations data indicate that about 13.7 percent — roughly 890,000 people — of all Paraguayans were living abroad as of 2020, including approximately 46,000 in the United States.
 Conversely, there is no clear indication of how many U.S. citizens currently reside in Paraguay; the U.S. Department of State estimated “more than 3,000” as of 2017.
 According to U.S. Census and ACS data, concentrations of Paraguayan-born U.S. residents have existed in New York, Florida, and New Jersey.
 Programs such as Fulbright Paraguay and EducationUSA provide scholarships and advising for Paraguayan students enrolled in U.S. institutions, who numbered about 732 in 2023.
 The Centro Cultural Paraguayo Americano (CCPA, "Paraguayan-American Cultural Center") of Asunción, established in 1942, hosts English-language instruction, art exhibitions, and cultural events to strengthen bilateral ties.

 A bowl of vori vori, a traditional Paraguayan soup made with cornmeal and cheese balls.

 Paraguayan cuisine has not yet gained a significant following in the United States, amid rapid growth in popularity for the style of steakhouses that originated in neighboring Brazil.
 U.S. media and restaurant reviews document very few restaurants devoted to Paraguayan dishes, such as vori vori and chipa guasu.
-I Love Paraguay, in operation since 2007 in Queens, New York City, is the first wholly Paraguayan food establishment in the United States to remain in business for nearly two decades, and has received local media attention.
 By contrast, U.S. food styles and brands are featured throughout Asunción and Paraguay as a whole, illustrating a common pattern of globalization.
 Survey data suggest that McDonald's and Burger King, in operation in Paraguay since the latter 20th century, have the most name recognition among consumers of hamburgers, outpacing local brands like Pancholo's.

 While Paraguay has produced virtually no entertainers of worldwide fame who are active in the United States, Paraguayan affinity for the harp has produced a number of artists who performed or settled in the U.S. as part of cultural exchange initiatives.
 Paraguayan actress Maia Nikiphoroff is one of the few from her country currently active in the U.S. film industry to have attained leading roles.
 Miguel Almirón plays professional football for Major League Soccer club Atlanta United and is expected to compete in the 2026 FIFA World Cup, which will be hosted in the United States, Mexico, and Canada, as a member of the Paraguay national team.
 Cristhian Paredes competes in MLS for the Portland Timbers.